rdkcentral/Lightning-UI-Components/CONTRIBUTING.md

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
 Create an issue and provide the following information:

 - Tell us the specific version of LUI you are using
-- Paste code snippets using the Slack code formatters (walls of unformatted copy and pasted text are very difficult to parse)
+- Paste code snippets using the markdown code formatters (walls of unformatted copy and pasted text are very difficult to parse)
 - Provide links to any relevant code, tickets, or GitHub issues
 - Provide screenshots/videos to illustrate the bug you are facing
 - Provide detailed reproduction steps

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for `@lightningjs/ui`, including new components, completely new features, and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for `@lightningjs/ui-components`, including new components, completely new features, and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

 #### Before Submitting An Enhancement Suggestion